 If you need a template for lab reports, ideas for your biology club, pacing guides or lessons for biology, Pre-AP Biology, or AP Biology, this is a good place to start.

 Developed by a high school teacher, Biology Corner includes curated resources from around the web paired with extra practice and presentations and as well as ready-to-use investigations.

 Sounds odd, but this robust site hosted by Stanford University utilizes sea urchins as an engaging entry point to life science concepts ranging from basic biology (introductory microscopy and predator-prey relationships) to university-level curriculum (gene function in embryos).

 This site’s evolution lab makes phylogeny and evolutionary history accessible to all students while scaffolding an understanding of the fossil record, the role of DNA in evolution, and an introduction to biogeography.
 Kids can also play the role of a molecular engineer by solving RNA folding puzzles.

 Best Science Websites for Teaching Chemistry

-One of the best resources for Chemistry teachers nationwide, the AACT produces consistently high-quality resources including labs, demonstrations, and activities.
-The best part is that their materials are organized by grade and topic—including options for elementary school teachers, too.
+One of the best resources for Chemistry teachers nationwide, the AACT produces consistently high-quality resources, including labs, demonstrations, and activities.
+The best part is that their materials are organized by grade and topic.

 Don’t let the name fool you.
 Sure, this site is perfect for middle school learners, but if you teach introductory chemistry or physical science, the level of materials is perfect for grades 9-10, as well.
 Lesson plans are easy to find, and some are even available in Spanish for English language learners!

-Chemdemos are virtual interactives for more advanced chemistry students complete with particulate models and real-time data help you get through labs that you may not have sufficient materials to complete.
+Chemdemos are virtual interactives for more advanced chemistry students.
+Particulate models and real-time data help you get through labs that you may not have sufficient materials to complete.
 They can also give your students extra practice at home before or after “wet” labs.